Proposed US Law Calls For Five-Year Moratorium on Bitcoin Regulation

 HR 5777, a new bill submitted to Congress by US Representative Steve Stockman (R-TX), calls for a five-year moratorium on digital currency regulation within the US.

-The bill, titled the Cryptocurrency Protocol Protection and Moratorium Act, would hold off any “statutory restrictions or regulations” for the five-year period after 15th June 2015.
+, titled the Cryptocurrency Protocol Protection and Moratorium Act, would hold off any “statutory restrictions or regulations” for the five-year period after 15th June 2015.
 The bill was submitted on 1st December and has since been referred to both the House Committee on Ways and Means and the House Committee on Financial Services.

 The draft law also calls for virtual currencies to be classified as traditional currencies under US tax regulations.
 Currently, the IRS taxes bitcoin holdings as though they were a type of property.
 Stockman filed a bill earlier this year looking to classify digital currencies similarly to foreign currency.